robertoraimondo/youtubedl/README.md

 2. Use the Cookie Setup Wizard
 3. Or manually export cookies.txt

+#### "Sign in to confirm you're not a bot"
+**Solution:** This is YouTube's bot detection
+- Video preview in-app is not available due to this restriction
+- Use **"▶ Play in Browser"** button to watch videos
+- Download still works normally with cookies

+#### Progress bar shows "Processing (merging video/audio)"
+**Normal behavior:** yt-dlp is combining video and audio streams
+- This happens when downloading best quality
+- Progress bar shows indeterminate mode during merge
+- Wait for completion

 #### "This content is not available in your location"
 **Solution:** Use a VPN
 - Install ProtonVPN (free tier available)